McLeod to succeed Smith in All Blacks coaching setup

-ROTORUA, New Zealand Former centre Scott McLeod is to succeed Wayne Smith in the All Blacks coaching setup, New Zealand Rugby said on Saturday.
+ROTORUA, New Zealand (Reuters) - Former centre Scott McLeod is to succeed Wayne Smith in the All Blacks coaching setup, New Zealand Rugby said on Saturday.

 The 44-year-old, whose playing career was plagued by injury, had been an assistant to Jamie Joseph and then Tony Brown at the Otago Highlanders, primarily working on the defence, the same role he will have with the All Blacks.